fnuanu1/cse15l-lab-reports/report4.md

 ![Image](nonApplicable.png)

 Keys Pressed: typed `bash test.sh <enter>` to re-run the command lines bashscript written in test.sh of lab7; same bashscript (no changes made) as in step 6.
-Summary of Commands: `bash` command is used here to run the same set of commands written in this script file of test.sh Effect of Key Presses: <enter> key press was used here after `bash test.sh` was typed so to make the commands actually be run and we learn if all tests were passed, which was yes as shown in the image.
+Summary of Commands: `bash` command is used here to run the same set of commands written in this script file of test.sh except we don't have to cd into `lab7` prior to running bash since we are already in this directory.
+Effect of Key Presses: <enter> key press was used here after `bash test.sh` was typed so to make the commands actually be run and we learn if all tests were passed, which was yes as shown in the image.

 ###### Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!)